Starter kit: Putting plain language into practice in government

 Your staff benefits from plain language, too.
 Plain language supports your staff.
 They'll spend less time with phone calls, emails, and incomplete applications, and more time using their expertise for complex issues.
 In addition, research we've conducted with state organizations has repeatedly shown that staff prefer plain language documentation to answer constituent questions and help with tasks.

-Note: We mean "document" broadly: Files, web pages, social media posts, letters, emails to constituents, etc.
+Note: We mean "communicate" broadly: Files, web pages, social media posts, letters, emails to constituents, etc.

 Example scenarios: How investing in plain language helps us deliver information and services

 • You're applying for benefits online.
-The website makes it easy for you to understand if you're eligible and what documents you'll need.
-You're able to fill out the application correctly the first time.
-You don't need to call or email for help.
+The website makes it easy for you to understand if you're eligible.
+You fill out the application correctly the first time.

 • You're trying to become certified in your field.
-The instructions for the long, multistep process help you plan the actions you need to take.
-They also help you feel that someone understands that the process is difficult and wants to help you succeed.
+The instructions for the long, multistep process help you feel that someone wants to help you succeed.

 Plain language is part of the law